 For the sake of this thought experiment, we’ll pick a flavour of religion to be adopted by society.
 Rod happens to be Eastern Orthodox but I think we could make it work with Catholicism or Anglicanism or any non-virulent strain of religious tradition.

 In our new established church, the true believers will be free to practice their religion freely.
 The rest of us will be free to respectfully attend the ceremonies (or not; there will be no coercion), support the clergy, say the prayers and enjoy the benefits of religious community but there would be no obligation or expectation that anyone believe the truth of the religion’s historical claims.
-In return, the church will agree to baptise us, marry us and bury us but there would be a background assumption that most of the congregation values the religious practices more than they subscribe to the religious beliefs.
+In return, the church will agree to baptise us, marry us and bury us but there would be a background assumption that most of the congregation values the religious practices more than they value the religious beliefs.

 The church is free to preach traditional beliefs and may reject or expel from the church community anyone who does not conform to the required practices.
 The church has no special authority over civil laws or vice versa.
-Single sex marriage is still the law of the land, for example, but the church is free to exclude gay married priests or refuse to conduct same sex weddings if that’s what traditional teaching requires.
+Single-sex marriage is still the law of the land, for example, but the church is free to exclude gay married priests or refuse to conduct same-sex weddings if that’s what traditional teaching requires.